Erosion Control

 Ecosystem Services are regularly involved in the provisioning of clean drinking water and the decomposition of wastes.
 Consulting services in bioengineering, water quality, and habitat restoration utilize terms such as biotechnical erosion control & biostabilization – often used synonymously with bioengineering.

-If the future activities on the site are unlikely to disturb the underlying soil and the hydrogeology of the site allows it, it could be an option to leave the polluted soil in situ and to seal the area of pollution with an impermeable layer.
+If future activities on the site are unlikely to disturb the underlying soil and the site’s hydrogeology permitted, an option is to leave polluted soil in place and seal it with an impermeable layer.

-The capping could be clean soil, in which case it would be sensible to install an impermeable membrane such as geotextile and high-density polyethylene liner, or a layer or tier system with materials of low permeability such as clay.
+The capping could be clean soil.
+It would be sensible to install an impermeable membrane such as geotextile and high-density polyethylene liner, or a layer or tier system with low permeability materials such as clay.
 Alternatively, a concrete or asphalt slab can be installed over the site.

 Hydrogeology (hydro- meaning water, and -geology meaning the study of the Earth) is the area of geology that deals with the distribution and movement of groundwater in the soil and rocks of the Earth’s crust (commonly in aquifers).
 The terms groundwater hydrologygeohydrology, and hydrogeology are often used interchangeably.

-This will minimize the effects of wind and water erosion and prevent human or animal contact with the polluted soil.
+Remediation of contaminated soil will reduce wind and water erosion and prevent contact with polluted soil by humans and animals.

 Soil remediation is the process of restoring the quality of soil that has been degraded due to human activities.
 The selection of technology for this process is not just about eliminating the source of pollution, but also about recovering and restoring the soil quality.
 The key to addressing contaminated sites is to adopt “green remediation” practices, which prioritize environmental quality and preservation of the ecosystem.